veltzer/demos-python/src/exercises/basic/char_report/exercise.md

+# Char Report

 Read a file.
 Count the number of times each character appears in the file.
-Produce a report (write it to a new file).
+Produce a report and write it to a new file.